Table of Contents

 Conclusion

-The right coronary artery is crucial for the standard functioning of the heart since this artery supplies oxygen-rich blood to several important parts and structures of the heart.
-Unfortunately, plaque build-up due to unhealthy habits is a common condition amongst the general population.
+The right coronary artery is crucial for the standard functioning of the heart since it supplies oxygen-rich blood to several important parts and structures of the heart.
+Unfortunately, plaque build-up due to unhealthy habits is common among the general population.
 The critical factors for keeping the right coronary artery free from plaque deposits are following a heart-healthy diet and regular physical activity.